VEuPathDB/conifer/Util/lib/conifer/docs/UserManual.md

 Conifer uses subcommands to perform selected actions.
-The actions require some information, such as location of source code to install or the name of cohort to assemble.
+The actions require some information, such as location of source code to install or the name of cohort to assemble (a cohort is a named collection of projects that share the same code base and configuration requirements).
 Depending on the specific use case, some of this information can be automatically determined by naming conventions or other means.
 The supported use cases are:

 - WDK website that follows EBRC conventions
 - GUS component such as ApiCommonWebsite (analogous to the GUS `build ApiCommonWebsite`)